 She did commercials for Hillary, so she's a darling.

-She ran that TV show at HBO, HBO's a little left wing enclave.
+She ran that TV show at HBO.

-It's it's it's worshipped.
+It's worshipped.

-And so she she benefits from that.
+And so she benefits from that.

-The left defends their whatever you want to call it, partisans, activists or what have you.
+The left defends their, whatever you want to call it, partisans, activists, or what have you, where I think Milo ran into trouble.

-Like who is the conservative movement?
+Who is the conservative movement?

 Where is it located and who runs it and who's in charge of it?

-Uh they can't even agree within the conservative movement who is a conservative and who isn't.
+They can't even agree within the conservative movement who is a conservative and who isn't.

-They're not I mean, they know.
+They're not, I mean, they know.

-I I've I know plenty of young people.
+I know plenty of young people.

-Milo's great, love Milo, admire Milo, think he's courageous doing what he does.
+Think he's courageous doing what he does.

-I think once you even wade into the water on even if it's just alleged pedophilia, you're gonna run out of people to defend you.
+I think where the bridge was crossed here, Tammy, and I say this from afar, I think once you even wade into the water on even if it's just alleged pedophilia, you're going to run out of people to defend you.

-But I mean, it's like I said, there are other examples on the left where this has happened, and you know, nothing's really come of it, like Lena Dunham or Roman Polanski.
+But, I mean, it's like I said, there are other examples on the left where this has happened.

 Yes.

-That fabulous lesson you're learning here of the double standard.
+That's fabulous lesson you're learning here of the double standard.

 You hit the nail on the head.

-If Milo were a liberal, he could say whatever and then some, and he would he wouldn't be addressing CPAC, he would be MCing the Oscars.
+If Milo were a liberal, he could say whatever and then some, and he wouldn't be dressing CPAC.

 Right.

-He's in his twenties.
+He's in his 20s.

 He's flamboyantly gay.

-We're not we're nowhere near the conservative movement here, Tammy.
+We're not, we're nowhere near the conservative movement here, Tammy.

-Uh ideologically, he's pure, ideologically brave, he's writing on the line, and I understand why you like it and so forth.
+He's right down the line, and I understand why you like it and so forth.

 I wish I would.

-Look, I'll continue to address this though, Tammy, but I have to go now.
+Look, I'll continue to address this, though, Tammy, but I have to go now.

-I'm just as an actor who used to be on Star Trek, George Takai, and he brags about his sexual experiences with much older men who taught him how to do it and comfort.
+There's an actor who used to be on Star Trek, George Takai, and he brags about his sexual experiences with much older men who taught him how to do it and comfort.